indico/indico/doc/guides/VideoServicesGuides/ManagerOverview/ManagerOverview.rst

   weeks, I would enter 0 in the *From \*\*\* days ago* box, and 14 in the *to \*\*\* days in the future* box.

-In both cases, if what you enter is not in the correct format (dates in the first case, integers in the second case) the related fields will be highlighted in red.
+In either case, if what you have entered isn't in the correct format (dates in the first case, integers in the second case) the related fields will be highlighted in red.
+Furthermore, the range selected will be from the time 00:00 on the beginning of the interval to 23:59 at the end of the interval.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Refresh / Apply Filter button